-For an exciting and practical degree programme in a subject that is changing every aspect of our lives, Manchester's School of Computer Science is the ideal place to study.
+For an exciting and practical degree programme in a subject that is changing every aspect of our lives, Manchester's Department of Computer Science is the ideal place to study.

 97% - our student satisfaction score for the BSc (Hons) Computer Science course in 2017.The National Student Survey